tusen-ai/simpledet/README.md

 ### Setup
 #### Install
-SimpleDet contains a lot of C++ operators not in MXNet offical repo, so one has to build MXNet from scratch.
+SimpleDet contains a lot of C++ operators not in MXNet official repo, so one has to build MXNet from scratch.
 Please refer to [INSTALL.md](./doc/INSTALL.md) more details

 #### Preparing Data
 SimpleDet requires groundtruth annotation organized as following format